Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 30.
 K-Means Clustering of Cumulative Drought Anomalies in Kentucky from July 1998 to June 2001: Three Clusters   </figcaption>
 </figure> <br>

-<p> (Map with 3 clusters) </p>
+<p> Finally, there is the question of which of these clustering schemes is the most effective.
+As stated at the beginning of this section, it is not necessarily obvious which  </p>

 <h3> Discussion and Some Final Thoughts </h3> <br>

 <p> Having explored some interpolation and multivariate methods in GIS and R, this project is now concluded.
 Like the other projects, this project was sensitive to user-selected parameters.
 During the interpolation phase, choosing a different number of points to interpolate with the IDW would have altered it greatly.
-Similarly, altering the kriging parameters would have created a different model -- the final model was selected as the best overall model of those created.
-Likewise, if for instance, three clusters were selected under k-means or aggolomerative clustereing, then that may have revealed a substantially different underlying trend concerning drought deficiencies in Kentucky.   </p> <br>
+Similarly, altering the kriging parameters, or choosing a different kriging type, would have created a different model.
+Likewise, the agglomerative clustering was done on a simple observational basis and choosing a different starting point for k could have affected the quality of the k-means partitioning.   </p> <br>

-<p> This project only scratched the surface of interpolation and multivariate methods, and mainly was intended to show an applied use of some techniques on a spatial dataset. </p>
+<p> This project served as a simple survery of some surface interpolation and multivariate methods, and mainly was intended to show an applied use of some techniques on a spatial dataset. </p>

 <p> Further graphical and mapping enhancements may be added to this project in the future. </p> <br>